Teacher in Charge: David Jackson.

 A critical aspect of the curriculum involves a detailed examination of semiconductor manufacturing processes and structures.
 This knowledge serves as a basis for the analysis of circuits employing semiconductor devices, allowing students to comprehend the functioning of electronic systems at a fundamental level.

 Additionally, students will explore the Bohr's model of the atom and band structure, culminating in a research project centered around the function of light-emitting diodes (LEDs).
-This project provides an opportunity for students to apply theoretical concepts to real-world scenarios, fostering a deeper appreciation for the practical applications of electronics principles.
+This project provides an opportunity for students to apply theoretical concepts to real-world scenarios, fostering a deeper appreciation for the practical applications of Electronics principles.

 Term 1